Boer War Intelligence

-Prior to the Boer War the British Army tended to form ad hoc intelligence organisations during campaigns in order to provide the commander with the necessary information and intelligence to conduct his operations.
+Prior to the Boer War the British Army tended to form ad hoc intelligence organisations during campaigns in order to provide the commander with the necessary information and intelligence to conduct their operations.

 John Churchill, The first Duke of Marlborough, an advocate of intelligence, stated that 'no war can be conducted successfully without early and good intelligence'.